Robert Ker Porter

-Sir Robert Ker Porter, KCH (1777–1842) was a Scottish artist, author, diplomat and traveller.
-Known today for his accounts of his travels in Russia, Spain, and Persia, he was one of the earliest panorama painters in Britain, was appointed historical painter to Tsar Alexander I of Russia and served as British consul in Venezuela.
+Sir Robert Ker Porter, KCH (1777 – 4 May 1842) was a British artist, writer and diplomat.
+Known today for his accounts of his travels in Russia, Spain, Portugal and Persia, he was one of the earliest panorama painters in Britain, was appointed historical painter to Tsar Alexander I of Russia and served as British consul in Venezuela.

 Early life

-Porter was born in Durham in 1777, one of the five children of the Scot William Porter, an army surgeon.
+Porter was born in Durham, England in 1777, one of the five children of the Scotsman William Porter, an army surgeon.
 His sisters were the writers Jane Porter and Anna Maria Porter.
 His father died in 1779, and the following year his mother took him to Edinburgh, although he attended Durham School.
 He decided that he wanted to become a painter of battle scenes, and in 1790 his mother took him to see Benjamin West, who thought enough of his sketches to procure him admission as a student at the Royal Academy.
 In 1792 he received a silver palette from the Society of Arts for a drawing entitled The Witch of Endor.
 In 1793, he was commissioned to paint an altarpiece for Shoreditch church; in 1794 he painted Christ allaying the Storm for the Roman Catholic chapel at Portsea, Portsmouth; and in 1798 St. John Preaching for St John's College, Cambridge.